crazyilian/CreateDemotivatorBot/README.md

 - To use this bot, just it send your picture.
 Then reply to it with the command:
   `/make [title] :: [caption]`

-- To see this message again, send the `/help` command.
+- To see help message, send the `/help` command.

 ## Enjoy!